Skip to content

 Why Clients Choose R&H Global Protection in Milan

-R&H Global Protection was founded by professionals from the Israeli security community, and our approach reflects that background: prevention, planning, discretion, and discipline — not unnecessary visibility.
+R&H Global Protection was founded by professionals from the Israeli security community, and our approach reflects that background: prevention, planning, discretion, and discipline over unnecessary visibility.
+In a city where the main risks are theft, exposure, and opportunistic targeting, we build protection around the client's real movements.

-Every officer we deploy is vetted, experienced in close protection, and selected for the assignment.
-We operate with respect for Italian law and remain clear with clients about what protection can and cannot legally include.
+Our bodyguard services in Milan support executives, HNW visitors, families, public figures, and clients attending fashion, design, corporate, and private events.
+Every officer we deploy is vetted, experienced in close protection, and selected for the specific assignment.
+We operate with respect for Italian law and stay clear with clients about what protection can and cannot legally include.
+The standard is simple: the client moves freely, the protection stays discreet, and the detail prevents problems before they reach the client.

 International Executive Protection Coverage

-R&H Global Protection supports clients moving between Milan and other major international cities, providing discreet executive protection, secure transportation, airport arrivals, residential security, and event coverage through trusted local and international networks.
+R&H Global Protection supports clients moving between Milan and other major cities, providing discreet executive protection, secure transportation, airport arrivals, residential security, and event coverage through trusted local and international networks.

 New York — Executive protection for business leaders, families, VIP visitors, private events, secure transport, and residential security.